tapyu/algorithms/artificial_intelligence/README.md

 # Artificial Intelligence

-This is an umbrella directory which containsall sort of algorithms related to Artificial Intelligence (AI).
-While each subdirectory contains algorithms implemented in a event (courses, workshops, webinars, etc) with their respective references, this `README.md` file contains technical references which might be common to all courses.
+This is an umbrella directory which contains all sort of algorithms related to Artificial Intelligence (AI).
+While each subdirectory contains algorithms implemented in a event (courses, workshops, webinars, etc) and their respective theoretical and technical references, this directory's `README.md` file contains:

+- Technical references (software, packages, frameworks) which might be common to all courses.
+- Extra references on the AI/ML career.

 ## Technical references